-Participants of the search: Boris E. Slobtsov, Michael P. Sharavin, Vadim D. Brusnitsin, Moises Akselrod, Evgeny P. Maslennikov, Lev Nikitich Ivanov, Georgy S. Ortykov
+Participants of the search: Boris Slobtsov, Michael Sharavin, Vadim Brusnitsyn, Moises Akselrod, Evgeniy Maslennikov, Lev Ivanov, Georgiy Ortyukov

-On February 23 group of Boris Slobtzov was dropped near mount Otorten, a final destination for Dyatlov.
-The next day on February 24th they reached the mountain and came to conclusion that tourists never made it this far.
+On February 23 group of Boris Slobtsov was dropped near mount Otorten, a final destination for Dyatlov.
+The next day on February 24th they reached the mountain and came to conclusion that hikers never made it this far.
 Students did not find any records, flags or anything else that would indicate recent visit of the group.

-Official protocol report on the Tent from the Dyatlov group:
+Official protocol report on the Dyatlov group tent discovery:

 Reconstruction of the general form of the tent with the stuff inside on their places the way they were found.
 Not to clutter the scheme are omitted hikers 9 backpacks lying on the floor, 9 blankets (2 spread and 7 crumpled) and jackets.
 For a scale is shown a man with the size of Yuri Doroshenko (height - 180 cm, shoulders - 55 cm).